mhlamine/hello-world/README.md

 # hello-world
-This is my first repository in Github!
+This is my first repository in Github i'm a bit excited!